spacecataz/swmf_runfiles/WAM_coupling/Event20150316/README.md

 via OMNI database values.
 The OMNI propagation matches very well with the Ridley ballistic method.

+Information about **IMF_extended.dat**
+This extended file is intended for quiet time pre-storm simulation.
+All values were obtained via OMNIweb.

 F10.7 value (115 SFU) was obtained from this website: http://www.spaceweather.gc.ca/solarflux/sx-5-flux-en.php?year=2015